Jack-Coutts/Basic_Dice_Game/README.md

 The `if __name__ == "__main__":` block at the end of the code serves as the entry point of the program.
 It displays the game description and starts the game when the file is executed directly.

+## Unit Tests

+Unit tests are an essential part of this project, ensuring the correctness and reliability of the dice game code.
+They are automated tests that verify the behavior of individual units or components of the code in isolation.

+### What are Unit Tests?

+Unit tests are small, focused tests that validate the functionality of specific parts of the code, such as functions or methods.
+They are written to test a single unit of code in isolation, independent of other parts of the system.
+Unit tests help catch bugs, prevent regressions, and provide confidence in the code's correctness.

+In this project, unit tests are written using the `unittest` framework, a built-in testing framework in Python.
+Each test case is defined as a separate method within a test class, and assertions are used to verify the expected behavior of the code.

+### Why Use Unit Tests?

+Unit tests offer several benefits:

+1. **Correctness**: Unit tests help ensure that the code behaves as expected and produces the correct output for various inputs and scenarios.

+2. **Bug Detection**: By running unit tests regularly, you can catch bugs early in the development process, making it easier to identify and fix issues.

+3. **Regression Prevention**: Unit tests serve as a safety net, preventing regressions and ensuring that existing functionality remains intact as the codebase evolves.

+4. **Code Quality**: Writing unit tests encourages better code design, promotes modularity, and helps maintain a clean and maintainable codebase.

+5. **Documentation**: Unit tests act as a form of documentation, describing the expected behavior of the code and serving as examples of how to use the various components.

+### Running the Unit Tests

+To run the unit tests for the dice game, follow these steps:

+1. Make sure you have Python installed on your system.

+2. Open a terminal or command prompt and navigate to the project's root directory.

+3. Run the following command to execute the unit tests: `python -m unittest discover tests`

+This command tells Python to discover and run all the unit tests found in the `tests/` directory.

+Alternatively, if you have the `pytest` library installed, you can run the tests using the following command:`pytest tests/`

+4. The test results will be displayed in the console, indicating which tests passed or failed.
+If any tests fail, the console output will provide details about the failures, including the specific test cases and any error messages.

+5. If all tests pass, you will see a summary indicating the total number of tests run and the success status.

+By running the unit tests regularly, you can ensure that the dice game code remains reliable and functions as expected.
+It is good practice to run the tests whenever making changes to the codebase and before deploying the game to catch any potential issues early on.

+Remember to keep the unit tests up to date as you modify or add new features to the game.
+Whenever you introduce new functionality or make changes to existing code, consider writing corresponding unit tests to maintain the code's quality and reliability.